top of page

 Something to pray: Join us at 9am on Zoom for a brief Holy Saturday prayer service.
 We will follow the Holy Saturday liturgy from the Book of Common Prayer (p.
 578).
 Join here.

-Something to see: We have prepared a guide to several works of art in the National Gallery, paired with readings from Julian of Norwich.
-This guide will be available in print and online starting on Palm Sunday, April 2.
+Something to see: We have prepared a guide to several works of sacred art in the National Gallery of Art, paired with readings from Julian of Norwich.
+View the gallery guide online here, or pick up print copies throughout Holy Week.

 Something to hear: Spend the evening listening to St. Matthew's Passion.
 It’s long.
 It’s beautiful.
 Turn up the sound.
 Light a candle.
 Allow the music to wash over you.
 Many people listen as they prepare and eat the lentil soup below.